What is TACCP?

 Maintaining an effective TACCP system requires continuous documentation and active tracking of critical points to watch out for threats.
 There’s also a need to be aware of new threats that may impact the business.

 Dependence on paper records and manual documentation, however, can hinder the effective implementation of TACCP.
-Spending too much time manually recording data and reviewing paperwork is superfluous to the effort of building an effective food defence.
+Spending too much time manually recording data and reviewing paperwork is counterproductive to building an effective food defense.